-Similarly to lemma \ref{asace}, proving a randomized lower bound for the NNV problem will imply a similar one for the CE problem due to the following reduction.
+As in Lemma \ref{asace}, proving a randomized lower bound for the NPV problem implies a similar bound for the CE problem due to the following reduction.

-\begin{lemma} The number of queries required, for a randomized NNV algorithm, to solve the NNV problem is at most the time needed for a randomized algorithm in order to solve the CE problem. \end{lemma}
+\begin{lemma} The number of queries required for a randomized NPV algorithm to solve the NPV problem is at most the number of queries required for a randomized algorithm to solve the CE problem. \end{lemma}